-- D. Competition Committee: The Competition Secretary shall be Chairperson.
-This committee shall be responsible for: - (1) Conducting all intra-club competitions. - (2) Maintaining records of all inner- and inter-club competitions, including a list of members competing, entries, awards, and scoring, as outlined in the SSCC Rules of Competition and Awards. - (3) Developing rules of competition and presenting them to the Board for approval.
+D. Competition Committee: The Competition Secretary shall be Chairperson.
+This committee shall be responsible for:

+- 1) Conducting all intra-club competitions. - 2) Maintaining records of all inner- and inter-club competitions, including a list of members competing, entries, awards, and scoring, as outlined in the S.S.C.C.
+Rules of Competition and Awards. - 3) Developing rules of competition and presenting them to the Board for approval.
 Any change in the rules shall become effective at the beginning of the fiscal year following the Board action to effect such a change.
-The new rules and their effective date shall be published in the Cable Release issued immediately prior to the first regular Club meeting of the fiscal year. - (4) Determining eligibility of entries and briefing visiting judges on SSCC competition and judging criteria. - (5) Forwarding the results of all competitions and names of all members that move from the novice to the advanced class to the Cable Release editor for publication and to the Archives Committee. - E. Field Trip Committee: This committee shall arrange, announce, and take charge of all Club field trips and related outings.
+The new rules and their effective date shall be published in the Cable Release issued immediately prior to the first regular Club meeting of the fiscal year. - 4) Determining eligibility of entries and briefing visiting judges on S.S.C.C. competition and judging criteria. - 5) Forwarding the results of all competitions and names of all members that move from the novice to the advanced class to the Cable Release editor for publication and to the Archives Committee.

+E. Field Trip Committee: This committee shall arrange, announce, and take charge of all Club field trips and related outings.

 F. Membership Committee: This committee shall be responsible for new member recruitment program, welcoming new members, and assuring that they are thoroughly indoctrinated in Club activities and procedures.
-This shall include printed handouts, introductions to committee chairpersons, and, if necessary, arranging for another member to serve as "host" to the new member. - G. Workshop Committees: May be formed for slides, monochrome prints, color prints or other subjects.
-Chairpersons shall be appointed for each committee formed.
-Chairperson shall establish and announce dates and locations of workshops, plan and present programs, and arrange for speakers as required.
+This shall include printed handouts, introductions to committee chairpersons, and, if necessary, arranging for another member to serve as a "host" to the new member.

-- H. Publication Committee: The Cable Release editor shall be chairperson.
-This committee is responsible for the editing, publication, and distribution of the Cable Release plus other publicity of Club activities as necessary. - I. Refreshments Committee: This committee shall procure, prepare and serve refreshments at regular Club meetings. - J. Exhibits Committee: This committee shall make arrangements and be responsible for Club exhibits. - K. Special Interest Groups: Critique groups, special workshops and other similar suborganizations may be formed within the Club to provide forums for the pursuit of specialized, technical, and aesthetic aspects of photography at the discretion of the Board.
+H. Publication Committee: The Cable Release editor shall be chairperson.
+This committee is responsible for the editing, publication, and distribution of the Cable Release plus other publicity of Club activities as necessary.

+I. Refreshments Committee: This committee shall procure, prepare and serve refreshments at regular Club meetings.

+J. Exhibits Committee: This committee shall make arrangements and be responsible for Club exhibits.

+K. Special Interest Groups: Critique groups, special workshops and other similar sub- organizations may be formed within the Club to provide forums for the pursuit of specialized, technical, and aesthetic aspects of photography at the discretion of the Board.
 Participation in such groups shall be open to all members.
-Such groups shall have full and equal status as Club committees, and their chairpersons shall be voting members of the Board. - L. Archives Committee: The Chairperson shall serve as the Club Historian and maintain chronological files of correspondence, Cable Releases, and other documents pertaining to Club Activities.
+Such groups shall have full and equal status as Club committees, and their chairpersons shall be voting members of the Board.

+L. Archives Committee: The Chairperson shall serve as the Club Historian and maintain chronological files of correspondence, Cable Releases, and other documents pertaining to Club Activities.